 Homebuyers who purchase a home without first getting a home inspection are essentially playing Russian roulette with their finances…and their sanity.

 I’ve seen firsthand the chaos, stress and anxiety a house with problems can put a family through.
 And if people are already overextending themselves just to buy the house, what makes them think they can handle any future repairs?
 I might be a risk taker, but that’s just going against better judgement.

 Is it a seller’s market?
 Yes, but that doesn’t mean we throw reason out the window.
 Buying a house without getting a home inspection is like buying it with a blindfold on.
 Seriously.
 You might as well, because you have no idea what you’re getting into.
 Or how much it’s actually going to end up costing you.

-No matter what, you’re taking a risk when you a purchase a home.
+Buying a home is an exciting process.
+But no matter what, you’re taking a risk when you a purchase a home.
 But a home inspection – a good one – minimizes that risk for you.
 By getting a home inspection, you will have a better idea of what you’re investing in.
 In fact, a home inspection can give you negotiating points that can actually drive down the selling price of the house.

 I know what some of you might be thinking: In a seller’s market, if you get a home inspection that turns up some bad news and you try to renegotiate the selling price, the seller is just going to move onto next buyer.
-But then you have to ask yourself, is this n necessarily a bad thing?
+But then you have to ask yourself, is this necessarily a bad thing?

 Maybe they’re doing you a favour.
 In most cases, they are.

 If you lose a bid on a house that’s one, overpriced and two, going to need some major repairs, you don’t want it.
 Trust me, you don’t.
 Nine times out of ten, it’s not worth the aggravation it will cause you.
 Life isn’t fun when you’re giving everything you’ve got for a house you can’t even live in.